elliotBraem/public-goods-news/landing-page/README.md

 # 🎮 curate.fun Landing Page

 Welcome to the curate.FUN landing page repository!
-This is the official website for curate.fun a platform that allow you anyone to create feeds with set approvers that create feeds that turn into different content sources.
+This is the official website for curate.fun, a platform that allows anyone to create feeds with set approvers that turn into different content sources.

 ## ✨ Features